aci-ref/facilitation_leading_practices/activities/08-connections.md

-chapter on *[Interfacing with Other ACI Personnel](../09-interface)*, we will discuss additional strategies for networking with individuals in other ACI and IT positions to enhance the ability of all individuals to meet researcher needs, and to enhance the professional development of the Facilitator.
+chapter on *[Interfacing with Other ACI Personnel](../09-interface)*, we will discuss additional strategies for networking with individuals in other ACI and IT positions to enhance the ability of all individuals to meet researcher needs and to enhance the professional development of the Facilitator.